 The desserts they provided were absolutely beautiful and delicious.
 The regular teas came with Easter-themed treats that were almost too cute to eat!

-The Dorchester falls at #4 on the gluten free scale because the gluten-free scones were the stereotypical gluten-free substitute – small, bland, crumbly.
-They were similar to old school gluten free rolls from which most restaurants have since upgraded.
+The Dorchester falls at #5 on the gluten-free scale because the gluten-free scones were the stereotypical gluten-free substitute – small, bland, crumbly.
+They were similar to old school gluten-free rolls from which most restaurants have since upgraded.
 I admit it, I’m being tough on the Dorchester because everything else was excellent.

 More to come…

 I will continue to update this post as I attend more teas!
-Do you have a favorite gluten free afternoon tea in London?
+Do you have a favourite that is one of the best gluten free afternoon tea in London?
 Please let me know which ones I should check out!